MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ```

-To create a new container and open an console session into the container run <b>docker run –it <image name or ID> cmd</b>.
+To create a new container and open an console session into the container run <b>docker run –it <image name / id> cmd</b>.
 ```
 docker run -it --name dockerdemo windowsservercore cmd
 ```